anyvoiceai/Barkify/README.md

 # barkify
-Barkify: an unoffical repo for training bark-like generative model
+Barkify: an unoffical repo for training Bark, a text-prompted generative audio model by suno-ai.

+Bark has two GPT style models which is compatible for prompting and other tricks from NLP.
+Bark realize a great real world tts result but the repo itself doesn't a training recipe.
+We want to conduct some experiments or train this model.
+Here we release our basic training code which might be a guidance of training for open source community.

 ## Process dataset
 We do our experiment on LJspeech.
 Follow the instrcutions in `process.ipynb`. <br>